Why Press Release Distribution Services are BAD

 - UI/UX updates - as above.

-So you now have an understanding of what works, what doesn’t, how you should approach press releases and what you cannot expect from distribution services.
+So you now have an understanding of what works, what doesn’t, how you should approach press release distribution and what you cannot expect from distribution services.
 Now the hard work begins.
 Keep at it, focus on your Why and explain this through effective media relations and storytelling.